 Backflow contamination can be prevented.
 All water utility customers are required to have approved and functioning backflow-prevention devices installed.

 Installation of backflow prevention devices can be completed by an independent plumbing contractor.
 The cost of the device and installation is the responsibility of the customer.
 We recommend that customers obtain cost estimates before installation.

-In addition to installing these devices, regulation mandates that non-residential water customers and residential customers with testable backflow prevention devices installed have these devices tested on an annual basis by a qualified tester.
-For a list of qualified testers, please see the links below.
+In addition to installing these devices, regulation mandates that non-residential water customers and residential customers with testable backflow prevention devices installed have these devices tested on an annual basis by a certified tester.
+For a list of certified testers, please see the links below.

 We will work with you to answer any questions you may have regarding backflow prevention and the corrective actions necessary to ensure compliance.
 Below are additional resources that may be helpful.

 If you have any questions, please call our Cross Connection Hotline at 1-877-290-1769.